mlnrt/aws-monster-chaos-game/doc/PYPORTAL.md

-# How to Configure Adafruit Pyportal
+# How to Configure Adafruit Pyportal?
 These are the instructions to setup your Adafruit Pyportal for this demo

 ## References